Estimated Reading Time : 1 minute, 51 seconds

 4 Servings

-While the basic recipe includes milk, sugar, and cinnamon, the filling of these empanadas has many variations, and each family tends to add their own special touch.
-Some versions include rice pudding, a sweet cream made with rice, milk, and cinnamon, which adds a richer texture and a unique flavor.
-Some people even choose to add extra sugar or cinnamon to create a sweet and tangy contrast that enhances the experience.
+Although the basic recipe includes milk, sugar, and cinnamon, the filling of these empanadas has many variations, and each family often adds their special touch.
+Some versions include rice porridge, a sweet cream made with rice, milk, and cinnamon, giving it a richer texture and a unique flavor.
+Others opt to add a little extra sugar or cinnamon to create a sweet-sour contrast that enriches the experience.

-This dish has a long history in El Salvador, with recipes that have been passed down from generation to generation.
-In the past, elderly women sold freshly made empanadas on the streets, and their popularity grew to become a common item both in bakeries and street stalls.
+This dish has a long history in El Salvador, with recipes passed down from generation to generation.
+In the past, older women sold freshly made empanadas in the streets, and its popularity grew until it became common in bakeries and street stalls.

-The ease of finding these flavors in El Salvador makes plantain empanadas not only a culinary pleasure but also a connection to the country's past and cultural heritage.
+The accessibility of these flavors in El Salvador makes plantain empanadas not just a culinary delight but also a connection to the country’s past and cultural heritage.

 The Evolution of the Empanada

 Plantain empanadas have evolved since their creation, adapting to local ingredients and the preferences of each era.
-Although they started as a simple dish, today they can be found in more elaborate versions, satisfying varied tastes.
+Although they began as a simple dish, today they are available in more elaborate versions, catering to diverse tastes.

-Some prefer a sweeter taste, others seek the blend of sweet and savory, and some enjoy a simple and traditional empanada.
+Some prefer a more sweet flavor, others seek a balance between sweet and savory, and some enjoy a simple, traditional empanada.

 1 hour